MindFlavor/prometheus_wireguard_exporter/README.md

 ### Systemd service file

 Now add the exporter to the Prometheus exporters as usual.
 I recommend to start it as a service.
-It's necessary to run it as root (if there is a non-root way to call `wg show all dump` please let me know).
+It's necessary to run it as root or configure a sudo rule (if there is a non-root way to call `wg show all dump` please let me know).
 My systemd service file is like this one:

 ```ini
 [Unit]